AstrobioMike/AstrobioMike.github.io/unix/conda-intro.md

 ```

 > **IF WORKING ON YOUR OWN SYSTEM**
 > Don't forget to get the link that works for your operating system, and modify the above as needed.
-E.g., if doing this on a Mac, we would want the link under "Miniconda3 MacOSX 64-bit bash", and the command we would run would be:
+E.g., if doing this on a Mac, we would want the link under "Miniconda3 macOS Intel x86 64-bit bash" (regardless of if we have the new M1 version or not), and the command we would run would be:
 >
 > `curl -LO https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh`
 >
-> If working on a windows, I believe you want to be in the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install){:target="_blank"} environment, and install the same "Miniconda3 Linux 64-bit" as the example above (though I don't have a windows machine available to test this more thoroughly on 😞 )
+> If working on a windows, I believe you want to be in the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install){:target="_blank"} environment if possible, though I think being in something like mobaXterm will work the same, and install the same "Miniconda3 Linux 64-bit" as the example above (though I don't have a windows machine available to test this more thoroughly on 😞 )

 Now we can install that by running it as a `bash` command: